 It is our core responsibility to ensure that students have access to the very best education possible.
 One of the most fundamental and influential aspects of a child’s education is the curriculum that they have access to.
 The power of curriculum is immense.
 It has the power to not only transform an individual, but to also transform whole communities and shape their understanding of the world and their place in it.
 Therefore, it is imperative that the curriculum on offer within our academies is truly world class and gives students access to powerful knowledge that takes them far beyond what their own individual experience ever could.
 In order to achieve this we must ensure we expose all students ‘to the best that has been thought and said and engender an appreciation of human creativity and achievement’.
 To truly transform lives we must not only show students what is possible but inspire and instil the confidence in them to go out and do it.

-All learners in our academies will experience a curriculum that
+All learners will experience a curriculum that

-1. is ambitious and enjoyable through knowledge and skills developed from Foundation Stage to Post 16 and Adult provision.
+1. is ambitious and enjoyable through knowledge and skills developed from Foundation Stage

 2. is knowledge rich, ensuring access to a wide, global cultural capital – thus maximising lifetime opportunities.

 3. is inclusive, nurturing and tailored towards the needs of the individual.

 4. is focused on developing the very best oracy, literacy, numeracy and digital skills – enabling access to the widest learning and the very best careers possible to ensure we develop global citizens.

 5. is enriching, ensuring all experience a rich variety of cultural, artistic and sporting activities.